Saving & Spending Travel

 The best carry-on bags give you lots of room to pack what you need for a trip.
 With Hawaiian Airlines’ allowance of a suitcase or carry-on bag and a personal item, you can easily pack the airplane essentials and skip having to check any of your bags.

-Stick to items you absolutely need, such as medications, valuables, clothing, footwear, etc. Think about what you can buy cheap once you land.
+Stick to items you absolutely need, such as medications, valuables, clothing, footwear, etc. My biggest piece of advice is to think about what you can buy cheap once you land.
 Why clutter up space in a carry-on for toothpaste and shampoo?
 You can get travel-sized items like these at a local pharmacy or big-box store.
-You may even want to skip packing more than one or two shirts if you plan to buy some souvenir shirts to commemorate your trip.

 2. Join the frequent flyer program